 - Senior netminder Eve Stone set a program record with 63 saves between the pipes, surpassing sophomore Alexsa Caron's previous mark of 61 saves set against Ohio State on October 25, 2024.

-- Sophomore Seina Spadone scored her sixth goal of the season, while seniors Mia Kenmore and Bailey Feeney recorded their second and 14th assists of the year, respectively.
+- Sophomore Seina Spadone scored her sixth goal of the season, while seniors Lily Barrett and Bailey Feeney recorded their fourth and 14th assists of the year, respectively.

 - Seniors Maddi Achtyl and Hannah Squires posted game-high marks in faceoff wins and blocked shots, respectively.
 Achtyl won 16 draws, while Squires recorded four blocked shots.